JaiMadhav/FinalWalmart/README.md

 # FinalWalmart

-FinalWalmart is an automated fraud detection pipeline that processes customer and order data, computes fraud scores, trains a machine learning model, and updates predictions.
+FinalWalmart is an automated fraud detection that processes customer and order data, computes fraud scores, trains a machine learning model, and updates predictions.
 The system is designed to work with MongoDB Atlas and is integrated with GitHub Actions for scheduled automation.

 ## Overview